The following forms may be downloaded:

 Recent alumni who continue to have access to UIS may also order transcripts online.

 Please note the following information does not apply to undergraduate or graduate students.

-Law school alumni may order transcripts by emailing or mailing a request.
-To do so, print and fill out the Transcript Request Form and send it to the email address or mailing address provided on the form.
+Law school alumni may order transcripts by filling out a request form.
+To do so fill out the Transcript Request Form below.

 (For Law School Alumni Only)

 Transcripts are processed within 3-5 business days following the receipt of the request.

 Effective October 5, 2015, New York State Legislation Article 129-B requires that, based on selected student conduct findings, all colleges and universities add notations to student transcripts.
 Through St. John’s University’s student conduct process, students found responsible for crimes of violence, including but not limited to, sexual violence will have the following transcript notations added: